mrsonne/hubit/README.md

 As an example imagine we want to calculate the total price of a car.
 Two tools are available.
 The first tool "total_price" calculates the total price of a car based on some XXX such at the model, the engine size, the color and the total prize of the wheels.
 The second tool "wheel_price" calculates the price of one wheel. cqen provides a smooth way of connecting the two tools in a single task.

-The input data structure for the car prize calculator could look something like this
+The input data structure for the car prize calculator could look something like this.

 ```yml
 car: